Sat 24 Jul 2021 - Sat 24 Jul 2021

 Wonder no longer - join the Friends of Laperouse Museum as they lead a tour through the Museum and share the history of the famed French explorer Lapérouse and his ill-fated French expedition that landed here in 1788.

-François de Galaup, comte de Lapérouse and his two ships reached Kamay Botany Bay a mere six days after the First Fleet i n January 1788, and rested at on the north side of the Bay for six weeks after a long global voyage.
-Unlike the British however, the French were not here to colonise Aboriginal land; but were mainly an expedition of the Enlightenment, to document, catalogue and map for France.
-When Lapérouse sailed out of Kamay Botany Bay in March of that year however, he disappeared, never to be seen again.
+François de Galaup, comte de Lapérouse, and his two ships reached Kamay Botany Bay a mere six days after the First Fleet in January 1788, and rested at the north side for six weeks after a long global voyage.
+Unlike the British, the French were not here to colonise Aboriginal land.
+They were mainly an expedition of the Enlightenment, to document, catalogue and map for France.
+When Lapérouse sailed out of Kamay Botany Bay in March of that year, however, he disappeared, never to be seen again.

-Discover his amazing story at the La Perouse Museum in the passionate and knowledgeable company of the Friends of Laperouse Museum, and enjoy some light refreshments after the tour.
+Discover his amazing story at the La Perouse Museum in the passionate and knowledgeable company of the Friends of Laperouse Museum.

 Conditions of booking: